orblivion/ntfy/.sandstorm/README.md

 ### [Security](README_DETAILS.md#security)

-ntfy's web UI is mostly another dumb client.
+ntfy's web UI is mostly a client like any other (i.e. no special permissions).
 Almost all configurations and secrets are actually stored in the browser.
 This simplifies security (though it causes some new problems, see "Caveats about missing features" below).

 However there are a couple exceptions. **For the initial release**: